About the Washington State Noxious Weed Control Board

 Members Appointed by the Director of the Washington State Department of Agriculture

-• Carey Caruso: represents the public interest for Eastern WA
+• Carey Caruso: Board secretary, represents the public interest for Eastern WA.

-• Janet Spingath: represents the public interest for Western WA
+• Janet Spingath: Vice chair, represents the public interest for Western WA.

-• Brad White, Ph.D.: Assistant Director for Plant Protection, Washington State Department of Agriculture, Represents the Department of Agriculture
+• Alison Halpern, PhD: Washington State Department of Agriculture, Represents the Department of Agriculture.

 Members Appointed by the Washington State Association of Counties